 Things you shouldn't miss:

-Plus the Museum has a cafe, brasserie and fine dining restaurant - The Tower Restaurant - to cater for your dining requirements during your visit.
+Plus the Museum has a cafe and a brasserie to cater for your dining requirements during your visit.

 So whether you are taking shelter from the worst of the Scottish weather, or spending an afternoon exploring for hidden gems, you'll find something to interest you at the National Museum of Scotland, and given that it's a free entry attraction if you run out of time during your afternoon, or have a spare hour before catching your flight home, it's an ideal place to revisit again and again and again!